up-n-atom/8311/docs/posts/was-110-mulicast-upgrade-and-community-firmware-recovery.md

 #### Reset

-!!! tip "Previous settings will be backed up and stored in `/ptconf`."
+!!! note "Previous settings will be backed up and stored in `/ptconf`."
+    It may be advisable to reflash afterwards with a regular image as your settings may accidentally be restored back to their defaults if the backup file isn't present or removed.

 1. Remove the [WAS-110]